-Are you interested in improving your Dutch in a group setting, without having to commit to a time and place?
+Are you interested in improving your Dutch, without having to commit to a time and place?
 You can now learn at your computer, when and where you like.
 The Language Centre’s online courses are designed in such a way that you can achieve your learning goals in a structured way.
-You can learn Dutch through a varied and effective method in a group of least six participants.
+You can learn Dutch through a varied and effective method, through self-study and online sessions in a group of least six participants.

 The Online Dutch courses are fully online and are offered at eight CEFR levels , from 0 to C1.
 Please choose your level in our menu to register online for a course.